How to be productive and remain secure when you’re suddenly working from home

 - Stick to work websites.
 As a general rule of thumb, you are more likely to pick up malware from sites with user generated content.

 - Consider using DNS tools.
 These tools will prevent malicious websites from loading, which means less work for you to try to determine whether a site is safe.

 The goal is to take the same reasonable safety precautions that are taken on your work computer to ensure that your computer is secure, virus-free and unable to be used as a backdoor to your wider network.

 At a minimum, make sure your home network is set to private, password-protected access only.
 Do not allow public or open access.
 This will help keep malicious users off your network and therefore off your company’s network.
 What’s more, by keeping unauthorized users off your network you may be able to decrease the load and increase call quality.

 If you feel comfortable managing your home network, you should see if there are any optimizations you can make for working from home.
 Ensure your Wi-Fi coverage is sufficient for any web-based meetings.
 If it isn’t, consider upgrading your Wi-Fi solution or even running a network cable rather than relying on Wi-Fi.

 Change all of your default passwords

 First and foremost, make sure that your network password has been changed from its default to something complex.
 Once that has been done, make sure your other default passwords have been changed.
 Access to any one device on your network makes it easier to access the other devices on your network.
-So if your Smart TV’s password is “password,” a malicious actor can use that to device to access your smart home or, now that you’re working remotely, your work computer.
+So if your Smart TV’s password is “password,” a malicious actor can use that device to access your smart home or, now that you’re working remotely, your work computer.
 For guidance on how to create a complex password, check out Immedion's Complex Password Guide and Krebs On Security's Password Dos and Don'ts

 Focus 3: Data Protection